 Let’s face it though, to reach these price points they have to save the money somewhere so you can’t expect these to remain looking like new for long.

 For the most part, the engines should be sound.
-Paintwork, steel and overall quality are likely to be a different story though.
+They are built under licence so they are tried and tested and have an history.
+Paintwork, steel and overall finish quality are likely to be a different story though.